thehicksivist/react-project-server/README.md

 Skills:
 ### Communication
-   * gain a mutual understanding and agreement by listening to what the client wants and also making the client aware of your limits such as time and/or budget.
+   * Gain a mutual understanding and agreement by listening to what the client wants and also making the client aware of your limits such as time and/or budget.
    * Be assertive to prevent client from deferring from the agreed upon plan.
 ### Time management
   * A clear and precise project plan that is revisited and readjusted where needed throughout the course of the project will keep developers on the task at hand.